Dry lips (Chapped Lips)

 When you have dry or chapped lips, you need to frequently moisturize to get them better.

-1. Use a very bland, thick moisturizer (Vaseline or Aquaphor) many times a day, with a thick layer at bedtime (no one is going to see you).
+1. Use a very bland, thick moisturizer (Vaseline or Aquaphor) many times a day or a urea-based lip balm works really well if the lips are peeling (Flexitol Lip Balm).
+Apply a thick layer at bedtime (no one is going to see you).

 2. Do your best not to lick your lips to moisten them—your saliva has enzymes that can irritate already dry skin on the lips.

-3. If the lips are irritated or red, apply over-the-counter hydrocortisone (hydrocortisone 1% cream or ointment) a few times a day with Vaseline or Aquaphor on top of the hydrocortisone.
-Some companies (FixMySkin, Dr. Dan’s) make lip balms that contain hydrocortisone:
+3. If the lips are irritated or red, apply over-the-counter hydrocortisone (hydrocortisone 1% cream or ointment) a few times a day with Vaseline or Aquaphor on top.
+Some companies (FixMySkin, Dr. Dan’s) make lip balms that contain hydrocortisone.

 Can lips get sunburned?